tombennet/bitcoin-serverless-donations/README.md

 ### Bitcoin + Lightning support

-You also have the option of a two-panel layout, supporting boith Bitcoin and Lightning payments.
+You also have the option of a two-panel layout, supporting both Bitcoin and Lightning payments.
 You'll need a static [Lightning address](https://lightningaddress.com/) to use this option.

 ```html
 <script>